Pabau GO app

 Pabau’s digital forms automate this documentation with built-in consent workflows, injection plotting tools, and secure patient portals for aftercare instruction delivery.

-2. Treatment area and goals: Document which facial or body areas the patient wishes to treat (frown lines, crow’s feet, marionette lines, cheeks, lips, submental fat, thighs, abdomen, flanks).
+2. Treatment area and goals: Document which facial or body areas the patient wants to treat (frown lines, crow’s feet, marionette lines, cheeks, lips, submental fat, thighs, abdomen, flanks).
 Note the patient’s specific aesthetic goals and realistic outcome expectations discussed during consultation.

 4. Injection technique documentation: Note the specific injection points, depth, angle, and needle gauge used.
 Many practices now use injection plotting software to create a visual map of injection sites for consistency across repeat treatments and clinician handover.